innodatalabs/innodatalabs.github.io/_posts/2017-03-20-building_datasets_part_3.md

 ### Want more?

-In Mediums' [Fueling the Gold Rush](https://medium.com/startup-grind/fueling-the-ai-gold-rush-7ae438505bc2#.8371yne65), Luke de Oliveira lists over 30 more datasets specific to AI.
+* In Mediums' [Fueling the Gold Rush](https://medium.com/startup-grind/fueling-the-ai-gold-rush-7ae438505bc2#.8371yne65), Luke de Oliveira lists over 30 more datasets specific to AI.

+* a16z' AI microsite lists a few [image and text datasets](http://aiplaybook.a16z.com/docs/reference/datasets).

 And that's just scratching the surface...